Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Miami-Dade County Consumer Protection Office: Provides information on dispute resolution options and local services.

-- American Arbitration Association (AAA): Offers arbitration programs nationwide, with dedicated services for consumer disputes.
+- American Arbitration Association (AAA): Offers arbitration programs nationwide, at a local employer for consumer disputes.

 - JAMS: A private ADR provider with panels of experienced arbitrators, many familiar with Florida law.